Free shipping on orders over $60!

 4. Add Plenty of Sources of Calcium in Your Child’s Diet

 Sources of calcium are everywhere, from the cereal aisle, to the produce section, and even in a toddler formula.
+If your child is refusing milk don't worry there are many milk alternatives.
 Some calcium-rich foods to try with your kid include:

 • Fortified grains like cereal